KTH-SML/sml_nexus_tutorials/documentation/tutorials/1_install_and_bringup_simulation.md

 ### Sending Commands
-The nexus robots are velocity-controlled (second order).
+The nexus robots are velocity-controlled (single integrator).
 As ground holonomic robots, they can be controlled in linear velocity along the x, y-axis and in angular velocity around the z-axis.

 The command uses a Twist message (ROS message type for velocity), and needs to be published on the `/cmd_vel` topic at a high enough frequency.